deco3500-2017/Team-Unfit/README.md

 - How will decisions be made;
 - How will the team handle poor performance and resolve conflicts.

-The team is called Team Unfit and consist of 5 individuals
+The team is called Team Unfit and consist of 5 individuals:
 - Andres Munoz - Information Technology (User Experience Design)
 - Jiaxuan Li - Information Technology (Software Design)
 - Kian Noctor - Multimedia Design